 Signs It Could Be Time to Consider Repiping Your Home

-- Your home is 50+ years old.
 Up through the mid-twentieth century, galvanized steel was the primary material used in plumbing.
 While galvanized steel is strong, it generally succumbs to corrosion after about 50 years and needs replacement.
-Even more modern pipes won’t last forever, so keep an eye on plumbing systems that could be reaching the end of their lifespan.
+Even more modern pipes, such as polybutylene (poly) piping doesn’t last forever, so keep an eye on plumbing systems that could be reaching the end of their lifespan.

-- Rust and/or minerals are building up in your water.
 The two telltale signs of rust and mineral buildup are low water pressure and reddish-brown water coming out of the faucet.
 As rust or minerals accumulate over time, they slowly begin to constrict the flow of water, resulting in low water pressure.
-It takes a long time for this much buildup to occur, so by the time you notice it, it may be time to repipe.
 Red or brown water results when bits of rust break off from the pipes into your water supply, affecting your water quality.
+It takes a long time for this much buildup to occur, so by the time you notice red or brown water, it is past time to consider repiping to fix the problem.

 How Does Repiping Work?